hypebeast/hypebeast.ruhoh.com/pages/resume.md

 I am a human turned software engineer who toils by day and codes by night.
 I like doing things with C#, C++, Python, Ruby, Javascript, and pretty much any other technology I can get my hands on.
 Sometimes I even make my hands dirty with C on microcontrollers.

+I love to solve difficult problems with the latest trends and technologies.

-At the moment i stay in Munich.
+Currently I'm living in Munich.

 # Work Experience